byte-foundry/tutorial-content/content/How to preview your fonts projects in any website/HowToPreviewYourFontsProjectsInAnyWebsite.md

 readingTime: 5
 basics:
 isVideo: false
-objective: insert fonts inside webpage to preview the result
+objective: insert fonts inside a webpage to preview the result
 published: true
 reward:
-header:
+header: |
+  Discover how to use the Prototypo Web Preview extension to preview your fonts on any webpage you like.
 ---

 The Prototypo Web Preview is a browser extension that enables you to see your fonts made inside Prototypo on any webpage you like.
 It can be used by both designers and web developers that want to see how their fonts looks like on a real world web project.